-- 4.27 The overall effectiveness of the safety provisions identified by the designer to demonstrate practical elimination should be proven through a safety assessment that includes engineering judgement, deterministic analyses and probabilistic assessments.
-The demonstration of practical elimination should be conducted as part of the design and safety assessment process for the plant, including the necessary inspection and surveillance processes during manufacture, construction, commissioning and operation. - 4.28 All safety provisions developed to prevent the plant event sequences in each of the groups in para.
-4.13 from occurring should be analysed.
+4.264.27 The overall effectiveness of the safety provisions identified and included to demonstrate practical elimination should be demonstrated through a safety assessment that includes engineering judgement, deterministic analyses and probabilistic assessments.
+The demonstration of practical elimination should be conducted as part of the design and safety assessment process for the plant, including the necessary inspection and surveillance processes during manufacture, construction, commissioning and operation.

+4.274.28 All safety provisions developed to prevent the occurrence of the plant event sequences in each of the groups in para.
+4.4213 should be analysed.
 None of the phenomena or accident conditions indicated should be overlooked because of their low likelihood of occurrence.
-Credible research results should be employed to support claims of effectiveness of the safety provisions. - 4.29 For each group of plant event sequences considered for practical elimination, an assessment should be performed to demonstrate the effectiveness of the associated safety provisions.
-Either it should be demonstrated that it is physically impossible for the event sequence to arise (see paras 4.33 and 4.34) or it should be demonstrated, with a high level of confidence, that the event sequence is extremely unlikely to arise (see paras 4.35 to 4.42).
-The justification of practical elimination of an event sequence should preferably rely on a demonstration of the physical impossibility of its occurrence.
-If this is not achievable, it should be demonstrated, with a high level of confidence, that it is its extremely unlikely to occur. - 4.30 As evident from para.
-4.13, the various plant event sequences to be considered for practical elimination are inherently rather different.
-As a consequence, their practical elimination should be demonstrated on a case by case basis. - 4.31 Uncertainties due to limited knowledge of some physical phenomena, in particular severe accident phenomena, should be considered when conducting engineering analyses as well as deterministic safety analyses and probabilistic safety assessment, so that a high level of confidence in the result can be assured. - 4.32 Computer codes and calculations used to support the demonstration of practical elimination should be verified and validated and models used should reflect best understanding of the physical phenomena involved so as to provide acceptable prediction of the plant event sequences and the phenomena involved.
+Credible research results should be employed used to support claims of effectiveness of the safety provisions.

+4.284.29 For each group of plant event sequences considered for practical elimination, an assessment should be performed to demonstrate the effectiveness of the associated safety provisions.
+Either it should be demonstrated that it is physically impossible for the event sequence to arise (see paras 4.3233 and-4.3334) or it should be demonstrated, with a high level of confidence, that the event sequence is extremely unlikely to arise (see paras 4.3435-4.4142).
+The justification for the practical elimination of an event sequence should preferably rely on a demonstrated, with a high level of confidence, that such a plant event sequence is extremely unlikely to occur.

+4.294.30 As is evident from para.
+4.1213, the various plant event sequences to be considered for practical elimination are inherently rather very different.
+As a consequence, their practical elimination should be demonstrated on a case by case basis.

+4.304.31 Uncertainties due to limited knowledge of some physical phenomena, in particular severe accident phenomena, should be considered when conducting engineering analyses as well as deterministic safety analyses and probabilistic safety assessments, so that a high level of confidence in the result can be assured.

+4.314.32 Computer codes and calculations used to support the demonstration of practical elimination should be verified and validated, and models used should reflect best understanding of the physical phenomena involved so as to provide an acceptable prediction of the plant event sequences and the phenomena involved.
 Section 5 of SSG-2 (Rev. 1) [9] provides recommendations on the use of computer codes for deterministic safety analyses.